 Who Are Your Potential Sponsors and Partners?

-I suggest actually making a spreadsheet of your personal capital, and having any employees do the same.
-You may not need it right away, but you'll need it at some point.
-Find those relationships that may be great funding, spreading the word, or some other benefit to your organization.
+I suggest actually creating a spreadsheet of your personal capital, and having any employees do the same.
+You may not need it right away, but you will at some point.
+Find those relationships that may be great funding, spreading the word, making introductions, or some other benefit to your particular organization.
 (Think: Malcolm Gladwell's The Tipping Point.)

-Finally, do your research.
+4) Finally, do your research.
 Does that company already have a charity or social mission partner?
 Do they have upcoming deadlines, or deadlines that have passed?
 Do they work with your cause, or have their own focus that's not a good match?
-Be prepared.
-For any companies that make it this far, this info will probably come in handy later for your presentation.
+For any companies that make the cut, this info will come in handy later for your presentation.

 The Magic Bullet for Your Sponsorship or Partner Presentation